 3. Tangierine Cafe – One of the most unique, and arguably one of the best Counter Service restaurants at Walt Disney World, you really can’t go wrong with anything here.
 To maximize your value, try the Mediterranean Sliders Combo, which is the most expensive entree (and is very filling!).
 Total Value: $22.97.

 5. Cosmic Ray’s Starlight Cafe – This is the restaurant that inspired this whole series of posts.
-When we first booked the Disney Dining Plan in 2007, I wanted to maximize value, and saw the 1/2 Chicken and BBQ Rib Combination (served with delicious Mashed Potatoes) on the All Ears menu.
+When booked the Disney Dining Plan for the very first time, I knew wanted to maximize value, and saw the 1/2 Chicken and BBQ Rib Combination (served with delicious Mashed Potatoes) on menu.
 After that, I strove to find the best “deals” on other menus.
-Less experienced at the time, I only found Tangierine Cafe and Sunshine Seasons at the time as the other “best values,” but we made up for that by eating at Cosmic Ray’s many, many times that first trip with the Disney Dining Plan!
+Less experienced at the time, I only found Tangierine Cafe and Sunshine Seasons as the other “best values,” but we made up for that by eating at Cosmic Ray’s many, many times that first trip with the Disney Dining Plan!
 Since then, we’ve learned a thing or two.
 In my experience, the 1/2 Chicken and Rib combo can be hit or miss taste-wise.
 Sometimes it’s dry and/or rubbery, sometimes it’s flavorful and delicious.
-Still, Cosmic Ray’s is ranked as #1 in our Magic Kingdom Counter Service Restaurant Rankings, so you can’t really go wrong.
+Still, Cosmic Ray’s is ranked highly in our Magic Kingdom Counter Service Restaurant Rankings, so you can’t really go wrong.
 Total Value: $21.77.

 8. Cooke’s of Dublin – Cooke’s moves up several spots in 2013.
 It’s another Downtown Disney restaurant, and another restaurant at which we haven’t eaten.
 (The only place we’ve eaten at Downtown Disney, for what it’s worth, is Earl of Sandwich, which is awesome.)
 The Georges Bank Atlantic Scallops offer the best value here.
 Total Value: $20.45.